Asia, Australia/New Zealand, South America, Europe (project - related)

-Among the highlights of his previous appearances are Schubert's "Winterreise" together with the renowned pianist Gerold Huber in the Toskanasaal of the Würzburg Residenz, Orff's "Carmina Burana" in the Philharmonie am Gasteig Munich, Bach's "Magnificat" with the Bamberger Symphonic in the Philharmonie Bamberg, Bachs "Chrimass-Passion" with the Dresden Kreuzchor and the Dresden Philharmonic in the Berlin Philharmonie, the "St. John´s Passion" with the Windsbach Knabenchor and the Kammervirtuosen Berlin in the Herkulessaal Munich, the opening concert of the Händelfestspiele Halle, the "St. Matthew´s Passion" by Bach and the "Memorial concert of the bombing of Dresden" again with the Dresden Kreuzchor.
+Among the highlights of his previous appearances are Schubert's "Winterreise" alongside the renowned pianist Gerold Huber in the Toskanasaal of the Würzburg Residenz, Orff's "Carmina Burana" in the Philharmonie am Gasteig Munich, Bach's "Magnificat" with the Bamberger Symphonic in the Philharmonie Bamberg, Bachs "Chrimass-Passion" with the Dresden Kreuzchor and the Dresden Philharmonic in the Berlin Philharmonie, the "St. John's Passion" with the Windsbach Knabenchor and the Kammervirtuosen Berlin in the Herkulessaal Munich, the opening concert of the Händelfestspiele Halle, the "St. Matthew's Passion" by Bach and the "Memorial concert of the bombing of Dresden" again with the Dresden Kreuzchor.

 He also gave his highly acclaimed debuts at the Musikalische Komödie Leipzig as Graf von Eberbach in "Der Wildschütz" and at the Staatsoper Stuttgart with the "Lieder eines fahrenden Gesellen" by Gustav Mahler together with the Stuttgart State Ballet and the famous choreography by Maurice Béjart.
-To the Vienna Volksoper he returned as Sid in "Albert Herring" by Benjamin Britten, directed by Brigitte Fassbaender.
+He returned to the Vienna Volksoper as Sid in "Albert Herring" by Benjamin Britten, directed by Brigitte Fassbaender.

 Other highlights were a Japantour with the Seefestspiele Mörbisch as Dr. Falke in "Die Fledermaus" and his debut as Vater in "Hänsel and Gretel" by Humperdinck and 1.
 Nazarener in "Salome" by Richard Strauss at the Leipzig Opera with the Gewandhausorchestra Leipzig under GMD Ulf Schirmer.